 Laying Down the tracks for effective recruiting: A Guide for CXOs

 Chapter 8: Build and Nurture Your Employment Brand and Reputation

-Your employment brand is important, but your reputation is most impactful
+Your employment brand matters, but your reputation carries the most weight.

 Your company’s reputation matters, and so does its brand; what’s the difference?

 Your employment brand is the promise of what working at your company could mean for a prospect.
-Employment brand starts with awareness and builds from there to interest and intent.
-It’s tied closely with your corporate brand, which can have a halo effect.
-Companies with a corporate or product brand that demonstrates innovation will be attractive to candidates who value innovation as they will believe that working at the company will allow them to be innovative.
-Your employment brand is based on your values and culture – it's your promise of what it will be like working here.
-Employment brands can be a little aspirational but should be grounded in reality.
-If the promise and the reality are too far apart, you will see high new hire attrition and other engagement metrics will suffer.
+The employment brand begins with awareness and develops into interest and intent.
+It is closely connected to your corporate brand, which can have a halo effect.
+Companies with a corporate or product brand that shows innovation will appeal to candidates who value innovation, as they will believe working at the company will enable them to be innovative.
+Your employment brand reflects your values and culture – it's your promise of what it will be like to work here.
+Employment brands can be somewhat aspirational but should be rooted in reality.
+If the promise and the reality are too different, you will see high new hire attrition and other engagement metrics decline.

 Laying Down the tracks for effective recruiting: A Guide for CXOs

-Your employer reputation is what employees and former employees say it was/is actually like working for you.
-Sites like Glassdoor, Comparably, and Blind provide an easy venue for current and former employees to rate what it is like to work for you.
-Much like reading restaurant reviews, you can ignore the review that is just a disgruntled employee who was a bad hire, but as the reviews add up.
-Patterns start to emerge, and your employer reputation will either help your recruiting efforts or hurt them.
-An employer's reputation effects leakage at every stage in your recruiting funnel.
+Your employer reputation is what employees and former employees say it was or is actually like working for you.
+Sites like Glassdoor, Comparably, and Blind provide an easy way for current and former employees to rate what it is like to work for you.
+Much like reading restaurant reviews, you can ignore reviews from disgruntled employees who were bad hires, but as more reviews accumulate, patterns start to emerge.
+Your employer reputation will either help or hurt your recruiting efforts.
+An employer's reputation affects leakage at every stage of your recruiting funnel.

+Laying Down the tracks for effective recruiting: A Guide for CXOs